CLOVIS-AI/Decouple/components/README.md

 Decouple is founded on the ability to switch the implementation of composable functions at runtime.
 This allows creating business-level UI code that is design-less, but calls design-full UI code that can be replaced at any time.

-The technical details of how this is implemented are explained in the Core module.
+The technical details of how this is implemented are explained in the "Polymorphic composables" module.